Hydrogen-terminated silicon surface

 Hydrogen-terminated silicon surface is a chemically passivated silicon substrate where the surface Si atoms are bonded to hydrogen.
 The hydrogen-terminated surfaces are hydrophobic, luminescent, and amenable to chemical modification.
-Hydrogen-terminated silicon is an intermediate in the growth of bulk silicon from silane:
+Hydrogen-terminated silicon is an intermediate in the growth of bulk silicon from silane: This termination is significant in the semiconductor industry due to its role in preventing oxidation and contamination of silicon surfaces, which is crucial for various applications including microelectronics and nanotechnology.